binfnstats/VividR/README.md

     down to single values.
 3. Considers pairwise comparisons of importance metrics over B re-samples.
-4. Provides a visualization method, through which key features can be identified.
+4. Provides a visualization method (Mosaic Pairwise Variance Plot), through which key features can be identified.

 # Methodology